 - Paying the pink tax would be the worst option possible.

-- The next worst thing would be buying the men’s insoles colored in pink.
+- The next worst thing would be buying the men’s insoles coloured in pink.

 A lot of brands take pride in making gender-specific inserts.
 So if you’re looking for insoles for women, don’t settle for the unisex option (or a men’s version in pink).